When is The Witcher season 2 on Netflix? Everything you need to know

 Hissrich additionally spoke to Collider about the place the sequence might transcend the second season, together with the place it would finish:

-“It’s a fragile dance as a result of you will have to have the ability to have a conceit of the place you’re going.
+“It’s a fragile dance as a result of you may have to have the ability to have a conceit of the place you’re going.
 Your tales want an finish level.
-They want a route to intention in the direction of.
+They want a route to purpose in direction of.

 “I’m sure, at some point, that I said I could write seven seasons but I’m also sure that I said I could write 20 seasons.
 I will continue writing this series, as long as it makes sense to write this series.
 That means taking, organically, from the books and allowing story to flow, but then also allowing the story to end when it needs to end.”